 My son is a pretty obsessed with Minecraft.
-So obsessed, that when I asked him to swap bedrooms with his sister, he only agreed to do it if he could have a Minecraft room.
-I was reluctant — I’m not much of a bedroom “theme” kind of person, but I wanted to him to be happy with this move and if Minecraft was going to help, then we needed to find a way to compromise.
-It turned out pretty great, if I say so myself.
+So obsessed that when I asked him to swap bedrooms with his sister, he only agreed to do it if he could have a Minecraft room.
+I was reluctant — I’m not much of a bedroom “theme” kind of person, but I wanted to him to be happy with this move and if Minecraft was going to help, then we needed to compromise.
+This Minecraft bedroom, specifically the feature wall, turned out pretty great!

 I dove into Pinterest to get some inspiration, and ideas soon formed.
 I would paint the room a dark grey color and then create one pixilated-looking feature wall out of different colored squares.
 We’d make our own art and use toys as decor as much as possible.
 I was aiming for fun without being tacky.
 I was also aiming for easy and impermanent, because how long was he really going to love Minecraft?